It’s no secret these days that including video content in your content marketing efforts is crucial to maximizing engagement.

-One of the best features of Piktochart Video is the support it provides for video transcription in different languages.
+One of Piktochart Video’s best features is its support for video to text transcription in multiple languages.

-As you upload your video, a popup will appear and ask you to select the language of what’s being spoken in the video.
+As you upload your content, a popup will appear and ask you to select the language of what’s being spoken in the video.

 Enter your preferred language from the search bar or use the drop-down option.

-Click Select and your video will automatically start transcribing.
+Click Select and experience automatic transcription.
 You will see your transcribed video under Projects.

-Step 3: Edit any transcription errors that might have occurred
+Step 3: Edit any text transcription errors that might have occurred

 Piktochart Video uses machine intelligence to turn your video into text online with minimal errors.
 However, our online editor using machine translation has its limitations.
-So, some parts of the text may not be 100% accurate.
+So, some parts of the text files may not be 100% accurate.

-You can see the text of your video on the left panel of the editor window.
+You can see your video’s text on the editor window’s left panel.

 To edit a portion of the text, just select the portion with your mouse and start typing the new text you want to replace it with.
 To remove it, just hit the BACKSPACE key on your keyboard.

 The process of adding new text is similar.
 Left-click on the part where you want to insert the text and start typing all the details you’d like to add.

 To learn more, you can go to our more detailed guide on how to edit your transcript in Piktochart Video.

-Once you have finalized your video text, there are many ways to extract it from Piktochart Video.
+Once you have finalized your video text, many ways exist to extract it from Piktochart Video.